esi-neuroscience/syncopy/.github/pull_request_template.md

   - [ ] Are keywords clearly named and easy to understand?
   - [ ] No commented-out code?
 - [ ] Are all docstrings complete and accurate?
+- [ ] Is the CHANGELOG.md up to date?